Public Administration

 PUAD 5400 Data Analysis for Public Administrators 3 Credits

 Public administrators use data in a variety of ways.
-Data analysis is necessary for conducing policy analysis or evaluating programs and policies.
+Data analysis is necessary for conducting policy analysis or evaluating programs and policies.
 Therefore, being able to understand, utilize, and apply data is a necessary part of public administration.
 In this course, students will learn how to utilize statistical concepts in their roles as public administrators.
-Students will also learn a variety of different techniques used by public administrators to analyze and evaluate programs, services, and policies.
+Students will also learn a variety of di ff erent techniques used by public administrators to analyze and evaluate programs, services, and policies.

 PUAD 5405 Introduction to Public Administration 3 Credits

-This course provides an overview of the history, practical nature, function of public administration and policy making at the federal, state at the local levels.
+This course provides an overview of the history, practical nature, and function of public administration and policy making at the federal, state, and local levels .
 It will examine the theories and concepts of bureaucracy, as well as the formulation and implementation of policy.
 Among the topics covered are organization theory, federalism and regulation, ethics and accountability, decision-making, and leadership and budgeting.
 Case studies will be used to facilitate class lectures and discussions.
-Previously MPA 0410.

 PUAD 5410 Financial Management and Budgeting 3 Credits